jag3773/pxesetup/README.md

 set this to something different you'll need to encode a new password and update the relevant options in the kickstart and preseed files.

+The default timezone in these preseed and kickstart files is America/Denver.

 If you run your own mirror, or if you are closer to another mirror than the default, you can update the mirror options in the kickstart and preseed files.
 Choosing a close and fast mirror will greatly increase the speed of the